ObengKojo23/Northwind-Business-Analysis-Project/README.md

 - *Operational Efficiency*: Addressing data gaps will streamline inventory and marketing efforts, allowing Northwind to more effectively allocate resources and reduce waste from unsold stock.
 - *Strategic Market Insights*: Leveraging region-specific product preferences enables Northwind to identify potential areas for expansion, allowing for growth in high-performing regions and the opportunity to adjust to customer trends effectively.

-By implementing these recommendations, Northwind can enhance revenue generation, improve customer satisfaction, and ensure efficient operations through data-driven decisions.

 ---

 ## Q10: What is the customer retention rate over a given period❔